openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 This means that using ipbridge you can trigger rules and take actions on keypad key presses/releases, but using leapbridge you can’t.
 * Caseta and RA2 Select device discovery is supported via LEAP, but not via LIP.
 * The leapbridge is a bit more complicated to configure because LEAP uses an SSL connections and authenticates using certificates.
-* LIP is a publicly documented and supported protocol, while LEAP is not.
+* LIP is a publicly documented protocol, while LEAP is not.
 This means that Lutron could make a change that breaks LEAP support at any time.

 It is possible to run leapbridge and ipbridge at the same time, for the same bridge device, but each managed device (e.g. keypad or dimmer) should only be configured through *one* bridge.
 Remember that LEAP device IDs and LIP integration IDs are not necessarily equal!